noaione/yuusha-shoukan-ln/sources/v09/chapter5.md

 [Eh?]

 [My name is Shea!
 I-I’ll make an exception and allow you to call me by my name!
-You’re just an exception, okay!!?!]
+You’re just an exception, okay?!]

 [Y-Yes.
 It’s nice to meet you, Shea-san.]